chrisnoonan98675/site/xl-deploy/how-to/xl-deploy-rules-tutorial.markdown

 ### Script

-<div class="alert alert-danger" role="alert">The information in this section is deprecated and is subject to change.</div>

-The FreeMarker variable for the `deployed` object is automatically added to the `freemarker-context`.
+In XL Deploy 4.5.3, 5.0.0, and later, the FreeMarker variable for the `deployed` object is automatically added to the `freemarker-context`.
 This allows the script to refer to properties of the `deployed` object such as file location.

 The `script` parameter refers to scripts for Unix (`deploy-artifact.sh.ftl`) and Windows (`deploy-artifact.bat.ftl`).
 The step will select the correct script for the operating system that XL Deploy runs on.
 The scripts are actually script templates processed by FreeMarker.
 The template can access the variables passed in by the `freemarker-context` parameter of the step.